dailafing/QuickQuiz.Project.2/Readme.md

 ---

+### **API Questions**

+The questions will be loaded from an API JSON for fast loading and making that public may help other learners who may want to make use of the endpoint.

+---

 ### **Data Privacy Note**

 The application stores **no personal data**; all state exists **in memory** for the current session only.